 I mentioned Bobby, R. Kelly and Usher as trailblazers.
 You’re not here absent of their successes.
 And yes, I know they’ve made mistakes too, but my open letter is not for them.
 This letter is for you.

 25 years ago, Bobby Brown released his first solo album, entitled, “King of Stage”.
 The name said it all.
 Chris, you’re ‘it’.
 Be that.

 Nothing but love,

-olubumi asked: Thanks for the follow!
+olubumi said: Thanks for the follow!
 I like your blog.
 You write very well

 Thank you VERY much!